cemrehancavdar/hyperleaflet/docs/usage.md

 `#!css data-default-tile`
 : If present, tile layer will be set as the default tile. <br>
 Valid values: none <br>

+`#!css data-tms`
+: Indicates that the tile layer is a TMS (Tiled Map Service) layer.
+This is only necessary if using a custom tile layer that is in TMS format.<br>
+Valid values: true/false.
+Default: false

 ??? info "Primary Tile"